Need to talk? Call 1800 882 436.

 Where can I get emotional support after having a caesarean?

-You may feel happy after having a caesarean birth.
-You may also feel a range of emotions, especially if your C-section it was unexpected.
-Emergency caesareans can happen very quickly and can for some parents and support people, they may be a traumatic experience.
+You may feel a range of emotions after a caesarean, especially if your caesarean was unexpected.
+Emergency caesareans can happen very quickly and may be a traumatic experience for some parents and support people.

-• talk to your doctor, midwife or maternal child health nurse at any time, about how you feel
+• Talk to your doctor, midwife or maternal child health nurse about how you feel.

-If the caesarean birth was traumatic, it is possible to develop post-traumatic stress disorder (PTSD) or postnatal depression.
+If your caesarean birth was traumatic, it's possible to develop post-traumatic stress disorder (PTSD) or postnatal depression.
+Signs you might not be coping emotionally include having:

-If you have negative feelings about your birth, it’s important to seek help as early as possible.
-You doctor will be able to guide you to the appropriate support.
-If needed, therapy or medicines can be used as treatment.
+If you have negative feelings about your birth, it's best to get support as early as possible.
+If needed, your doctor will recommend therapy, peer supports or medicines that can help.

 What follow up appointments should I have?

-You should see your GP around 6 weeks after giving birth for your postanatal check up as well as a check up for your baby.
-However, if you have any problems or concerns you should see them sooner.
+You should see your doctor around 6 weeks after giving birth for your postnatal check-up as well as a check-up for your baby.

 When should I see my doctor?

-There is a risk of infections in different parts of your body after giving birth.
-Contact your doctor or midwife straight away if you notice:
+There is a risk of infection after a caesarean.
+Contact your doctor or midwife straight away if you have:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.